 We cannot ignore the practical matter of how the input data is initially distributed to all of the tasks that participate in a parallel algorithm.
-The n-body problem is a good problem to use for illustrating how this can be done.
+The n-body problem is a good problem to use for describing a solution.
 Although there may be some parallel computers that have parallel I/O systems capable of distributing data to each processor, we will take the conservative approach and assume that the I/O system is a traditional one, attached to a single processor.
 This is the more likely scenario you will encounter in practice.

 With this in mind, the task/channel model needs to be modified.
-We will assume that a single task is responsible for reading in all of the data from a file server, and without loss of generality, we will assume it is task 0.
+We will assume that a single task is responsible for reading in all of the data from the file server, and without loss of generality, we will assume it is task 0.
 This task will read the set of initial states for all n particles in the system.
 We will assume now that an initial state consists of the position vector and velocity vector for the point.
-In two dimensions, this means that the initial state of a particle consists of 4 values, two for the position vector and two for the velocity vector: $(p_x, p_y, v_x, v_y)$ .
+In two dimensions, this means that the initial state of a particle consists of 4 values: (p_x, p_y, v_x, v_y) .

+In the preceding section, Section3.5.5, we concluded that the time to transfer n data elements across a channel is $\lambda + n/\beta$, where λ is the latency and β is the bandwidth of the channel.
 Let us now call task 0 the I/O task and let us associate two channels with it, an input channel and an output channel.
-Let us also denote the latency and bandwidth of I/O operations using these channels as $\lambda{io}$ and $\beta{io}$ respectively.
-In the preceding section, Section3.5.5, we concluded that the time to transfer n data elements across a channel is $\lambda + n/\beta$ , where $\lambda$ is the latency and $\beta$ is the bandwidth of the channel.
-Then the time it will take the I/O task to read in the data set is $\lambda{io} + 4n/\beta{io}$ .
+Let us also denote the latency and bandwidth of I/O operations using these channels as λ{io} and β{io} respectively.
+Then the time it will take the I/O task to read in the data set is $\lambda{io} + 4n/\beta{io}$.